tetframework/Tonnikala/README.rst

 into Python bytecode directly.
 The syntax is very close to that of Kajiki, but the internals are very different: Tonnikala writes code as Abstract Syntax Trees and optimizes the resulting trees extensively.
-In addition, there is an optional speed-up module (currently Python 3 only), that provides a specialized class used for output buffering.
+In addition, there is an optional speed-up module, that provides a specialized class used for output buffering.

 Examples